SpaceVim/SpaceVim/docs/_posts/2018-6-17-SpaceVim-release-v0.8.0.md

 # [Changelogs](https://spacevim.org/development#changelog) > SpaceVim release v0.8.0

+This project exists thanks to all the people who have contributed.
 The last release v0.7.0 is targeted on March 18, 2018, so let's take a look at what happened in the new release v0.8.0.

 ![v0.8.0 welcome page](https://user-images.githubusercontent.com/13142418/41507987-b7fb4760-7202-11e8-8896-01650480e798.png)